 The sub-project area falls in a rural locality and has a limited diverse habitat, which supports a few varieties of faunal and floral species.
-Common animal habitats are mountains, deserts, and wetlands.
 The following broad categories have been identified for this report focusing on the sub-project areas.